 Put more simply, being Carbon Neutral means ensuring any actions we take do not contribute more CO2 to the atmosphere than was present before we started.
 This could mean our actions produce minimal CO2 emissions, and/or any emissions produced are offset with initiatives that take carbon from the atmosphere.

 When we reference carbon neutrality, we don’t always mention that it is measured over a period of time, but it’s important for organisations and projects that become carbon neutral specify a time frame.
+As an example, Brighton have slapped a nine year target to carbon neutrality.
+How about that!

 Becoming carbon neutral requires organisations to measure their CO2 emissions, understanding where and how much CO2 they are producing.
 Once the source of CO2 in a company or project has been identified, they can begin to reduce and eliminate CO2 output.
 This could be by getting power from renewable energy rather than oil, gas or coal.